 5. Battery Maintenance-Monthly

 · Inspect all wiring for fraying, loose connections, corrosion, or deterioration of insulation.

 · Water batteries using distilled water container.
 Very important!
 Watering should always be done AFTER fully charging the battery.

 · Clean the batteries and wire terminals using mix of baking soda and water.
 Coat terminals with protectant spray you can get at any auto store.

 · Battery cables should be torqued to 110 INCH POUNDS, using a ½ inch click wrench.
 This should be checked every 6 months.

 · Poor periodic maintenance can contribute to battery discharge.
 Poor battery cable contact due to improper torque can create high resistance connections that will increase amperage and reduce run times.

 · Lastly, you are required to register your cart at the DMV.
 Attached is the registration form which can also be downloaded from:

-Report any abnormal conditions to your Team at Complete Cart Services, LLC @
+Report any abnormal conditions to your Team at Golf Cars of Columbia, LLC @